Psycho Ward – Part Two

 No, YOU’RE my hero.
 For taking the time to read–AND COMMENT–on my story.
 Ya hear that guys!?
 Guys…?? (*crickets softly chirping*)

-3. I'm the guy your mother warned you about I'm the guy your mother warned you about
+1. I'm the guy your mother warned you about

 Greta, Great stuff! brave to put it out there but real.